allansp84/spectralcubes/README.md

 After installing our software, we can use it via command line interfaces (CLIs).
 To see how to use this software, execute the following command in any directory, since it is already installed in your system:

+>     $ workon spectralcubes-env
->     spectralcubesantispoofing.py --help
+>     (spectralcubes-env)$ spectralcubesantispoofing.py --help

 ### Examples

 1. Run this software to reproduce the results from Replay-Attack dataset:
 >
->     spectralcubesantispoofing.py --dataset 0 --dataset_path datasets/replayattack --output_path ./working --protocol intra_dataset
+>     (spectralcubes-env)$ spectralcubesantispoofing.py --dataset 0 --dataset_path datasets/replayattack --output_path ./working --protocol intra_dataset
 >

 1. Run this software to reproduce the results from CASIA FASD dataset:
 >
->     spectralcubesantispoofing.py --dataset 1 --dataset_path datasets/casia --output_path ./working --protocol intra_dataset
+>     (spectralcubes-env)$ spectralcubesantispoofing.py --dataset 1 --dataset_path datasets/casia --output_path ./working --protocol intra_dataset
 >

 1. Run this software to reproduce the results from 3DMAD dataset:
 >
->     spectralcubesantispoofing.py --dataset 2 --dataset_path datasets/3dmad --output_path ./working --protocol intra_dataset
+>     (spectralcubes-env)$ spectralcubesantispoofing.py --dataset 2 --dataset_path datasets/3dmad --output_path ./working --protocol intra_dataset
 >

 1. Run this software to reproduce the results from UVAD dataset:
 >
->     spectralcubesantispoofing.py --dataset 3 --dataset_path datasets/uvad --output ./working --protocol intra_dataset
+>     (spectralcubes-env)$ spectralcubesantispoofing.py --dataset 3 --dataset_path datasets/uvad --output ./working --protocol intra_dataset
 >

 ### Please, Cite our Work!